drostlab/myTAI/README.md

 * `Expressed()` : Filter Expression Levels in Gene Expression Matrices (define expressed genes)
 * `SelectGeneSet()` : Select a Subset of Genes in an ExpressionSet
 * `PlotReplicateQuality()` : Plot the Quality of Biological Replicates
+* `GroupDiffs()` : Quantify the significant differences between gene expression distributions of PS or DS groups

 #### Taxonomic Information Retrieval